 - Eliminate bed bug hiding spots (cracks around trim should be sealed)

-- Chemical applications – do not apply on children’s cribs and beds
+- Chemical applications – do not apply to children’s cribs or beds

 - Low risk pesticides